 Mr S says he's fallen victim to an investment scam.
 He engaged with three purportedly reputable trading investment firms to manage his funds in the forex market.
-He used his Revolut debit card to deposit funds, with the expectation of significant profits and financial gains.
+He used his Barclays debit card to deposit funds, with the expectation of significant profits and financial gains.
 However, contrary to the promised returns, all three companies incurred losses, resulting in the complete depletion of his funds.

-Revolut failed to safeguard his interests - it did not detect irregular activity or intervene to prevent the payments.
+Barclays failed to safeguard his interests - it did not detect irregular activity or intervene to prevent the payments.

-What Revolut told us:
+What Barclays told us:

-- Mr S authorised the disputed payments, and Revolut is obliged to execute valid payment instructions. - The payments didn't trigger Revolut's security systems and thus, there was no intervention. - Revolut does not have a valid chargeback right under the relevant card scheme rules in relation to the payments.
+- Mr S authorised the disputed payments, and Barclays is obliged to execute valid payment instructions. - The payments didn't trigger Barclays' security systems and thus, there were no interventions. - If Barclays had intervened with any of the payments, it's unlikely it would have been able to uncover a risk of fraud.